11 Things My Son Taught Me about Life & Business

 #6 Other people's opinions don't matter

 Having a severely handicapped child showed me how many good people there are in this world.
-But it also showed me there’s a lot of assholes too.
-One day I’d taken my son to the grocery store.
-He was in his wheelchair with a feeding pump attached to it because he couldn’t eat by mouth.
-As I stood at the deli counter waiting my turn, a woman looked at him – not bothering to even attempt to hide her disgust – and leaned over to her husband and said “I can’t believe she brought him in here.”
-I wish I could say that was a lone experience, but it wasn’t.
+But it also showed me there's a lot of assholes too.
+One day I'd taken my son to the grocery store.
+He was in his wheelchair with a feeding pump attached to it because he couldn't eat by mouth.
+As I stood at the deli counter waiting my turn, a woman looked at him – not bothering even to attempt to hide her disgust – and leaned over to her husband and said: “I can't believe she brought him in here.”
+I wish I could say that was an isolated experience, but it wasn't.
 But you know what?
 Fuck them and fuck what they think of my son.

-Focusing on things you can’t change is a complete waste of your time, your energy and your sanity.
+Focusing on things you can't change is a complete waste of your time, your energy and your sanity.
 Instead, focus on what you can do to help shape and change the future.
-It might be the future of your company, the future of your self or the future of a cause that is close to your heart – but whatever it is, the past is set in stone and only the future has the ability to still be molded.
+It might be the future of your company, the future of yourself or the future of a cause that is close to your heart – but whatever it is, the past is set in stone, and only the future can still be molded.

-When my son was six weeks old, the doctors told me they wanted to do a surgery to put a permanent feeding tube in him.
+When my son was six weeks old, the doctors told me they wanted to do surgery to put a permanent feeding tube in him.
 I agreed.
-When I went back to the local Ronald McDonald House (RMH), I talked with a few parents I’d become friendly with about the surgery.
+When I went back to the local Ronald McDonald House (RMH), I talked with a few parents I'd become friendly with about the surgery.
 One mom looked at me and said, “but he still eats by mouth, why do they want to put a feeding tube in?”.
-I responded “because they said he will stop eating eventually”.
-And she said, “then put it in when he does”.
+I responded, “because they said he will stop eating eventually.”
+And she said, “then put it in when he does.”
 I answered, “I can do that?
 I can decide to wait?”